 6. UE sends DNS Query message to V-UPF.

-7. V-UPF will detect the DNS query based on the V-SMF configuring the data forwarding rule to the V-UPF for the traffic to be offloaded and notify V-SMF.
+7. V-UPF will detect the DNS query based on the V-SMF configured data forwarding rule to the V-UPF for the traffic to be offloaded and notify V-SMF.

-8. V-SMF decides to do the local traffic routing in VPLMN and sends the request of local traffic routing in VPLMN to H-SMF via Nsmf_PDUSession_Update request, and also sends the capability of supporting EASDF indication to H-SMF.
+8. V-SMF requests to do the local traffic routing in VPLMN and V-SMF selects V-EASDF before the authorization, in order to support including V-EASDF/Local DNS address information in PCO generated from HPLMN.

+9- V-SMF sends the request of local traffic routing in VPLMN to H-SMF via Nsmf_PDUSession_Update request, with including V-EASDF/Local DNS address information, and also sends the capability of supporting EASDF indication to H-SMF.
 According to the feature and principle of Home Routed PDU Session, H-SMF should have the control of PDU Session, so V-SMF should request local traffic routing from H-SMF first and then request the policy from V-PCF as described in step 10.
 This requires operators in VPLMN to enhance the control of V-SMF and optimize the protocol with operator in HPLMN.

-9. H-SMF sends the indication to authorize V-SMF to perform local traffic routing in VPLMN and the H-DNS for the traffic to be routed to HPLMN via or Nsmf_PDUSession_Update response.
+10. H-SMF sends the indication to authorize V-SMF to perform local traffic routing in VPLMN and the H-DNS for the traffic to be routed to HPLMN via or Nsmf_PDUSession_Update response.
 The indication is obtained by H-SMF from H-UDM.
+H-SMF also includes V-EASDF/Local DNS address information in PCO via Nsmf_PDUSession_Update response.

-10-11.
-V-SMF sends Npcf_SMPolicyControl_Update request to V-PCF to retrieve the new policy impacted by the AF request.
+11-12.
+V-SMF sends Npcf_SMPolicyControl_Create request to V-PCF to retrieve the new policy impacted by the AF request.
+After this step, V-SMF gets two kinds of policies, one is from V-PCF and one is from H-PCF.

-12. After authorized by H-SMF to perform local traffic routing in VPLMN, V-SMF selects V-EASDF.

 13. The V-SMF invokes Neasdf_DNSContext_Create Request to the selected V-EASDF.
 The DNS messages for the EC service to be offloaded to the VPLMN are configured to be handled as step 15a-16a.
 For other DNS messages, they are configured to be forwarded to the DNS server related to the HPLMN.

 14. The EASDF invokes the service operation Neasdf_DNSContext_Create Response.

 15a.
-If V-SMF has received the EAS deployment information in steps 2-3, V-SMF updates the EASDF address to UE and indicates UE to resend the DNS Query message to EASDF.
+If V-SMF has received the EAS deployment information in steps 2-3, V-SMF sends the PCO generated by H-SMF to UE and indicates UE to resend the DNS Query message to V-EASDF.